The only Montreal 3 day itinerary you need (by a local)

 Next, go to the Biodome.
 This used to be the velodrome for track cycling races, today you can walk through replicas of four ecosystems found in the Americas.
 You will go from seeing the boreal forest with beavers to the penguins of Antarctica.
 While going from the boreal vegetation to the lush tropical forest in a heartbeat.
 The plant ecosystems might be impressive but the animals here live in captivity, sadly.

-The Montreal Botanical Gardens is among one the best in the world.
+The Montreal Botanical Gardens is among the best in the world.
 There’s a lot of variety within from a First Nations Garden to a Chinese Garden.
 It was designated a National Historic Site of Canada in 2008.
 The garden was founded in 1931, at the height of the Great Depression and the building transmits Art Deco vibes.
-My favourite places are the Chinese Garden which is constructed along with the Ming Dynasty guideline.
+My favourite places are the Chinese Garden which is constructed along with the Ming Dynasty guidelines.
 It has artificial mountains, Chinese plants, a bonsai collection and more.
 The Japanese Garden is populated with Japanese plants and has a building that hosts a traditional Japanese tea ceremony.
 It also includes a large koi pond.
 The First Nations Garden honours the diverse cultures of the Canadian First Nations.
 There are some iconic endemic plants but the garden focuses on the medicinal and food plants of the First Nations.
 Along the path, you will admire several totem poles and exhibits demonstrating traditional artwork.

 Downtown + Quartier des Spectacles